 In the third and final part of the MLPL Series, we will be taking a look at lifecycle switches and what you can realistically expect on your journey to an ML solution.
 Stay tuned!

 If you want to learn more about this and other interesting ML topics, we highly recommend Amii’s recently launched online course Machine Learning: Algorithms in the Real World Specialization, taught by our Director of Amii Explores, Anna Koop.
-Visit the Amii Educates page to learn about all of our educational offerings, and keep an eye out for our ML Technician Program starting in the new year!
+Visit the Amii Educates page to learn about all of our educational offerings.

 This article was written by Amii’s Applied ML Scientists: Talat Iqbal, Luke Kumar, Shazan Jabbar and Sankalp Prabhakar; as well as Amii’s Director of Explores, Anna Koop.